ludo6577/Unity/README.md

 Photoshop Elements 8.0 (Licensed version)
 Rain 2.1		http://rivaltheory.com/rain/download/ (also availlable in Unity's Assets Store)

-SEE : ScreenShot.bmp (can be improved)
-SEE : Game design project for first public build below
+SEE : ScreenShot.bmp (root folder, can be improved) SEE : Game design project for first public build below SEE : Mind Plan.jpg (root folder, can be improved)

 TODO: